DorFerenc/MeshGenerationPOC/README.md

 - The project uses PyVista for mesh operations and visualization.
 - Logging is implemented to track the mesh generation and refinement process.
 - Error handling is in place to manage common issues in the mesh generation pipeline.
-- Generated meshes can be saved in .msh format for further use or analysis.
+- Generated meshes can be saved in .ply, .vtp, .stl, or .vtk formats for further use or analysis.

 ## Future Improvements